comprobo25/comprobo25.github.io/in-class/day07.md

 A lot of folks expressed the value of working out conceptual issues at a whiteboard prior to coding.
 In that spirit, I have modified the robot localization assignment a bit to focus on front-loading that conceptual understanding.
 We're going to start down that path in class today, and you'll be finishing things up before next class.

 There is an assignment due for next class that asks you to submit, individually, your conceptual breakdown of the particle filter.
-Before we get to that, I want to go over the basic steps of the particle filter ot make sure we are clear on what they are.
+Before we get to that, I want to go over the basic steps of the particle filter to make sure we are clear on what they are.
 I will draw a few pictures on the whiteboard, but there will still be more for you to unpack on your own.

 Before getting into the basic steps, I want to go over the coordinate systems that we are going to be working with.
 I'll discuss the ``map``, ``odom``, and ``base_footprint`` coordinate systems.